Fuel for Higher Education

-This project will bring back to life one of the most iconic structures in downtown Syracuse – the original Central Tech High School, also known as the Greystone Building.
-The school, now listed on the National Register of Historic Places, has been vacant for nearly a half century.
-Designed by renowned local architect Archimedes Russell, the style is Neoclassical and Beaux-Arts.
-Some of the original woodwork and ornate interior design details built in the 1900s are still found throughout the building.
+This project is breathing life back into one of downtown Syracuse’s most iconic structures—the original Central Tech High School, also known as the Greystone Building.
+Listed on the National Register of Historic Places, the school has been vacant for nearly half a century.
+Designed by renowned local architect Archimedes Russell in Neoclassical and Beaux-Arts styles, some of the original 1900s woodwork and ornate interior design details remain throughout the building.

 Groundbreaking Ceremony

-Syracuse CSD Superintendent Anthony Davis, City of Syracuse Mayor Ben Walsh, and Governor Kathy Hochul broke ground at the future site of New York State’s first ever county-wide STEAM school on December 7th, 2023.
+SCSD Superintendent Anthony Davis, City of Syracuse Mayor Ben Walsh, and Governor Kathy Hochul broke ground at the future site of New York State’s first-ever countywide STEAM school on December 7th, 2023.

 For additional photos, video, and audio of the groundbreaking ceremony, please click the button below.